liner-exe/PasswordGenerator-GUI/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Need help with running the bot?
+about: Need help with running the app?
 title: ''
 labels: question
 assignees: ''